 Second, there is a lack of modernity in the sport.
 Tennis has been stagnant for more than 40 years, sticking to the same rules and traditions.
 It has failed to adapt to a changing reality and to appeal to new generations who completely stand out from previous ones.
 New generations, for instance, don’t want to sit still in silence for 3 hours to watch a tennis match; they want faster, more intense, and ready-to-consume content.

 Basically, there is an urging need to reinvent the way tennis is played, watched, and consumed.

 Patrick Mouratoglou transformed the challenges resulting from the COVID-19 situation into a window of opportunity.
-With the tour being on pause, he quickly took action to introduce a completely novel concept that aims to give tennis the breath of fresh air that it desperately needs.
+With the tour being on pause, he quickly took action to introduce a completely novel concept that will go beyond the pandemic and aims to give tennis the breath of fresh air that it desperately needs.

 UTS’ goal is to build a long term, international league of showdown series events that will offer an alternative to the traditional tours.
 Eventually, events will take place all over the world.
 UTS is not designed to be a one-time hit; If UTS is a movie, we mean to make it a saga.
 Or think of it as the Netflix’s next binge-worthy TV show.